 No more lost homelands.
 No more tears.
 Finally, I wish in this way to honor all those who are hopelessly homesick, nostalgic of the Pontian soil, those who were forced to leave without ever being able to see their tormented land again, and the few remaining elderly still alive today who remind us with their presence of the greatest tragedy but also massacre of this century.
 If only I could do more.
 It would be redemption.”

-Pyrricheios-The Ancient War Dance
+Pyrricheios: The Ancient War Dance of Pontus

 The Pontians are known across the globe for the “Pyrricheios” – one of Greece’s most ancient war dances dating as far back as Homer.
 The thunderous stomping of the feet and weapons was meant to scare off the enemy and to serve as a “warm up” before going into warfare, firing up the courage of the warriors.
 Despite being danced by fighters across the country since antiquity, the pyrricheios has been preserved to this day by the Pontic Greeks who dance in a straight line in military formation (rather than the original circle) without the weapons.